 Step 4: Full control, continuous control

 PAM, which offers comprehensive privileged account access security, protects your IT infrastructure by ensuring end-to-end data and access security against cyber threats.
-PAM solutions, which enable you to make your network more secure against both internal and external threats, do not only allocate data security in just a few aspects but also provide protection with an extremely comprehensive cybersecurity plan.
+PAM solutions enable you to make your network more secure against both internal and external threats, and do not only allocate data security in just a few aspects but also provide protection with an extremely comprehensive cybersecurity plan.

-Furthermore, PAM solutions, which have advanced technical infrastructures, offer high-level security in various network environments thanks to their different functions.
-Since PAM applications do not trust any user in the system because of the nature of the Zero Trust principle, it also becomes possible to audit administrator accounts.
-Thus, there is a chance for you to have full control over the privileged accesses 24/7.
+Furthermore, PAM solutions with advanced technical architectures offer high-level security in various network environments thanks to their different features.
+Since PAM applications do not trust any user in the system because of the nature of the Zero Trust principle, it also becomes possible to audit administrator accounts, ensuring you have full control over all privileged access 24/7.